esuz/noodleClassifier/README.md

 The images were downloaded from google images with javascript console.

-Training dataset is supplied to avoid copyright issues.
+Training dataset is not supplied to avoid copyright issues.